-The By-Laws require the establishment of an Executive Committee chaired by the Chair of the Board and comprising a minimum of five Directors or Honorary Directors including those Officers who are Directors.
+The By-Laws require the establishment of an Executive Committee chaired by the Chair of the Board and comprising those Officers who are Directors as well as all Directors who are Chairs of Committees.

 The Executive Committee is an advisory committee to the Board of Directors, to provide leadership, counsel and corporate memory.